fabrik42/traffic-light-client-raspberry/README.md

 # Installation

-Raspbian already comes with Ruby 1.9.3 - even though it's an old version we can go with it.

 This client uses the [pi_piper](https://github.com/jwhitehorn/pi_piper) gem, so head over there for installation instructions.
-Hint: you will need to install the ruby dev packages `sudo apt-get install ruby1.9.1-dev`.
+Hint: you will need to install the ruby dev packages `sudo apt-get install -y ruby-dev`.

 Besides this lib, the client only uses Ruby's core and stdlib.